5 Tricks to Disable Annoyances and Improve Office 2013

 Now, we wouldn’t dare suggest whether the choice has been good or bad if you’ve just forked out several hundred dollars, but if you are feeling as if there are some quirks in the application that you would rather wish weren’t there (and I know I am) then you should be pleased to know that there are workarounds and hacks that you can use to make Office 2013 far more agreeable.

-The following five Office 2013 tricks range from registry hacks to hidden features that can be used to turn the new suite of applications into something far more familiar to old hands.
+Even if you’ve already checked out our Office 2013 guide , the following five Office 2013 tricks range from registry hacks to hidden features that can be used to turn the new suite of applications into something far more familiar to old hands.

 The Office Start Screen: Deleted!